A Guide To Key Terms

 Somatic Memory

-Somatic memory refers to memories that are experienced primarily as bodily sensations rather than as visual images or verbal thoughts.
-These memories are encoded and stored in brain regions that process physical sensation, such as the somatosensory cortex.
-Somatic memories may include feelings of tightness, pressure, pain, numbness, or the physical sensations associated with specific traumatic experiences.
+Somatic memory is a term used in some trauma-informed approaches to describe memories that are experienced primarily as bodily sensations and responses rather than as visual images or verbal thoughts.
+These experiences involve brain systems that process internal bodily sensations and emotional reactions.
+Somatic memories may include feelings of tightness, pressure, pain, numbness, or other bodily sensations associated with past traumatic experiences.
 They can also involve the embodied aspects of intense emotions, such as terror or emptiness.
-Unlike explicit memories, somatic memories often arise as physical experiences in the present without the person immediately recognizing them as connected to past events.
+Unlike explicit memories, somatic memories may arise as physical experiences in the present without the person immediately recognizing them as connected to past events.
+In this way, they share features with implicit memory, which influences experience without conscious recollection.

 Structural dissociation